stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

 To make a shorter scale, I applied [Bayesian Design Optimization](https://haines-lab.com/post/bayesian-design-optimization-an-application-to-item-reduction-in-scale-development-research/) to reduce the number of items while maximizing information.
 Reducing the number of items to 12 (while excluding items displaying DIF), yields the following items (ordered by expected information contribution):

-- Q4: My appearance is not as important as my intelligence.
-- Q9: I like science fiction.
 - Q6: I prefer academic success to social success.
+- Q1: I am interested in science.
+- Q12: I spend more time at the library than any other public place.
 - Q17: I am more comfortable interacting online than in person.
+- Q9: I like science fiction.
+- Q14: I like to read technology news reports.
+- Q25: I care about super heroes.
+- Q4: My appearance is not as important as my intelligence.
+- Q23: I get excited about my ideas and research.
+- Q10: I would rather read a book than go to a party.
+- Q16: I gravitate towards introspection.
 - Q2: I was in advanced classes.
-- Q26: I can be socially awkward at times.
-- Q1: I am interested in science.
-- Q20: I was a very odd child.
-- Q24: I am a strange person.
-- Q3: I like to play RPGs.
-(Ex.
-D&D)
-- Q10: I would rather read a book than go to a party.
-- Q14: I like to read technology news reports.

 The plot below shows the reliability across the scale.
-The 12-item set reduces reliability slightly (coefficient omega has dropped to 0.80), although the effect is more pronounced at the higher end of the scale.
+The 12-item set reduces reliability slightly (coefficient omega has dropped to 0.79), although the effect is more pronounced at the higher end of the scale.

 <div style="text-align: center;">
     <figure>